PrincetonUniversity/job_defense_shield/README.md

 Replying to this email will open a support ticket with CSES.
 Let us know if we can be of help.
 ```

+## How to Create a New Alert

+A new alert is made by creating a new Python class that derives from the `Alert` base class.
+One then has to write the `_filter_and_add_new_fields` method and the `send_email` method.
+There are numerous examples of this procedure.